 It seems like the theme of Blacksoup Café + Artspace that day was provocative nude art.

 I believe that artworks inside Blacksoup Café + Artspace changes.
-The artworks during another blogger’s visit are different from what we saw.
+I saw different artworks posted in another blog from what we saw during our visit.
 This is good because regular patrons of this restaurant will have something new to look at when the artworks are changed.

 Our attorney friend told us that the restaurant has a lot of activities like film screening, poetry and live music.
 I experienced none of those activities because we went to Blacksoup Café + Artspace during daytime.